 Visitors to France might focus their trips on the large cities of Paris and Nice, but to miss the Alsace region and its major cities of Strasbourg and Colmar, is truly a mistake.
-The region lies approximately five hours by car to the east of Paris and is easily seen by car.
+The region lies approximately five hours by car to the east of Paris and is a must family road trip in France.
 It offers something not found in other parts of France, German influence, as it was once part of Germany and retains quite a bit of its former heritage.
-This makes for a fascinating place explore and we have several suggestions for must see attractions in Strasbourg and Colmar as well as the surrounding region.
+This makes for a fascinating place explore and we have 6 must-see sights in Strasbourg and Colmar as well as the surrounding region.

 The Cathedral of Notre-Dame